-The beneficiary of a remittance may be required to pay additional charges depending on the conditions set by the payment system, remitter, remitting bank, beneficiary bank or correspondent bank.

-Overseas banks involved in the processing and clearance of International Transfers are referred to as intermediary or correspondent banks.
+- The person you are paying may be required to pay additional charges depending on the conditions set by the payment system, bank receiving the payment or banks involved in the processing and clearance of the payment. - Overseas banks involved in the processing and clearance of International Transfers are referred to as intermediary or correspondent banks.
 These banks generally charge fees for processing and clearing an International Transfer and these fees vary between correspondent banks and countries/regions.
-Some receiving countries may involve more than one correspondent bank for clearance of funds.
+Making a payment to some receiving countries may involve more than one correspondent bank for clearance of funds.